 where $q$ is the dimension of $X_i$, $X_{is}$ is the $s^{\mathrm{th}}$ component of $X_i$ ($s = 1, \dots , q$), $h_s$ is the smoothing parameter for the given component of $X_i$, and $k(\cdot)$ is a univariate kernel function.
-We select this nonparametric kernel estimator as it doesn't assume any functional form of the data, only that it satisfies regularity conditions such as smoothness and differentiability.
+This nonparametric kernel estimator does not assume any functional form of the data, only that it satisfies regularity conditions such as smoothness and differentiability.
 In our case, the $\beta$ value we use in SCMS is the best $h$ value obtained by cross-validation, while the variables $X_i,X_j$ correspond to the sky positions $\theta$.